blold/help-center/docs/8_Terms and Conditions/README.md

 Conditions.

 ## 7.3 Limited Rights of Use
-7.3.1 Unless otherwise specified, all materials on this Site are the property of Nautica Group and are protected by copyright, trademark and other applicable laws.
+8.7.3.1 Unless otherwise specified, all materials on this Site are the property of Nautica Group and are protected by copyright, trademark and other applicable laws.
 You are permitted to view, download, print a copy of the materials from this solely for your personal, informational, noncommercial use, provided you keep intact all copyright and other proprietary notices.
 7.3.2 Trademarks, video, logos, and service marks, software, audio, data, trades, prices, text, charts, graphs, images, graphics and any other material appearing on the Site are all the property of Nautica Group unless otherwise specified, in which case such material belong to their respective rights holders.
 These materials should under no circumstances be copied, modified, posted, republished, reproduced, collected, distributed, uploaded, transmitted, scraped, or collected by any means and in any form, manual or automated, unless specifically approved by Nautica Group.
 7.3.3 The use of any such materials listed in Section 3 on any other website or networked computer environment for any other purpose is strictly prohibited; any such actions which violate Nautica Group’s copyright, trademarks and other applicable and relevant rights is a breach of these Terms and Conditions and may be subject to legal action.

-Section 4.
-Maintaining Your Account
+## 7.4 Maintaining Your Account
 7.4.1 By registering an account on the Site (“Account”), you agree to provide Nautica Group with accurate, current, and complete information about yourself as instructed through the Site’s registration process, and be responsible for keeping this information updated at all times.
 7.4.2 You agree that you will not use any Account other than your own, fraudulently impersonate or access the Account of any other user at any time, or assist others in obtaining unauthorized access.
 The creation or use of Accounts without obtaining the prior express permission from Nautica Group will result in the immediate suspension of all said Accounts, as well as all pending purchase/sale offers.
 Attempting to do the above mentioned or assisting others, or the distribution of instructions, software or tools for that purpose, will result in the Accounts of such persons being terminated.
 7.4.3 Should you be in breach of above Terms and Conditions in 4.1, Nautica Group may elect to take further action against you after termination of your account.
-7.4.4 You are responsible for your Account information and its confidentiality, including: safeguarding your cryptocurrency wallets, your password, financial information, personal information and contact details, and for all activity including transactions conducted or posted to your Account.
+7.4.4 You are responsible for your Account information and its confidentiality, including safeguarding your cryptocurrency wallets, your password, financial information, personal information and contact details, and for all activity including transactions conducted or posted to your Account.
 7.4.5 We may request additional information from you, including authenticating documents if we deem there to be suspicious activity on your Account.
 7.4.6 Any transactions that have been deemed suspicious will be frozen pending our review process.
 7.4.7 By using Nautica Group’s Site and its Services, you accept that you must comply with any requests pursuant to these Terms and Condition, or be subject to suspension or termination of your Account.
 7.4.8 If your account has been subjected to unauthorized access, account, password, or any other security breaches, you are required to notify Nautica Group immediately.
 7.4.9 You agree that you will not use the Site or Services to perform criminal activity of any sort, including but not limited to, money laundering, illegal gambling operations, terrorist financing, or malicious hacking.
 7.4.10 By creating an Account, you also consent to receiving electronic communications from Nautica Group.
 These communications may include notices about your Account and are part of your relationship with us.
 7.4.11 We may also send you promotional communications via email, including, but not limited to, special offers, surveys, newsletters and other news and information Nautica Group believes to be of interest to you.
 You may opt out of receiving these promotional emails at any time by following the unsubscribe instructions provided therein.

 ## 7.5 Termination